Prepare the YAML configuration file#

 Run mode#

-Response functions can either be run in forward (fwd
+Response functions can either be run in forward (fwd) or

 Note

-Running the response functions in forward mode usually does not make sense as the models are non-linear.
+Running response functions in forward mode is generally not meaningful, as the models are non-linear.

 Period length#

-By default, the response functions simulation window is the time period corresponding to their control vector element.
+By default, the simulation window for each response function equals the time period of its corresponding control vector element.

-As a control vector element can affect simulated values at observation point
+Since a control vector element can affect simulated values at observation points

-past its time period, the simulation window can be extended with the
+beyond its own time period, the simulation window can be extended using the

 Note

-Response functions involving multiple independent species with different
+Response functions for multiple independent species with different

-lifetimes can be run in separated PyCIF simulations with different
+lifetimes can be run in separate pyCIF simulations with different

-length of the main simulation window (defined by datei
+main simulation window (defined by datei and datef

-in the YAML configuration file) with the full_period
+in the YAML configuration file) using the full_period argument.

 Job submitting#